 French bulldogs became popular with society women in the United States in the late 1800s.
 The breed standard of the French Bull Dog Club of America was written to say that erect bat ears were the correct ear type.

 The French bulldog has always been known as a beloved companion and quite the lap dog.
-The breed was officially recognized by the AKC in 1898 and has gradually become more popular since then.
-They now rank in the top 10 in the United Kingdom, Australia, and the United States.
+The breed was officially recognized by the American Kennel Club (AKC) in 1898 and has gradually become more popular since then, rising to a top 10 breed in the United Kingdom, Australia, and the United States in modern years.